Introducing your child to mountain biking.

 An alternative is the popular frame-mounted child seat.
-Your child is no longer baggage on the back, enabling you to point things out to them as you are riding.
+Your child is no longer baggage on the back, enabling you to point things out to them as you ride.

 Biking for smaller kids

-As your child gets bigger, the child seat is not practical, but you know they won’t get very far on a bike.
+As your child gets bigger, the child seat is impractical, but you know they won't get far on a bike.
 We opted for a tag-along as the next level of progression.

-Once again, you’ll not be doing adventurous mountain biking, but the options do open up with more off-road terrain suitable to this sort of setup.
+Once again, you'll not be doing adventurous mountain biking, but the options open up with more off-road terrain suitable to this setup.

 Don't expect them to contribute a great deal to the pedalling though, and when they get too heavy, it's time to move them onto their own bike.

-You can get tag along adaptors to connect an adult bike to a small child’s bike.
-I’m not convinced with these.
-Although it appears to be saving some money, the small child bikes are not built for trails (often don’t have proper tyres), and the child is also left sitting in an unnatural riding position, with potential to slide off the bike due to the way it is tipped up in order to attach to the adult bike.
+You can get tag-along adaptors to connect an adult bike to a small child's bike.
+I'm not convinced about these.
+Although it appears to be saving some money, the small child bikes are not built for trails (often don't have proper tyres).
+The child is also left sitting in an unnatural riding position, with the potential to slide off the bike due to how it is tipped up to attach to the adult bike.

 Their first mountain bike

-Most of us will not be able to get our kids bikes for the road or school, in addition to a specialised mountain bike (pun intended).
+Most of us will not be able to get our children bikes separate bikes for the road or school and the trails.